Pineapple and beach in Zanzibar, Tanzania

 JRO is just outside of Arusha, the main city of northern Tanzania.
 This is the ideal airport if you're heading on a Northern Circuit safari or a Kilimanjaro climb.
 As you can see in the map below, it's very close to Moshi, the closest town to Kilimanjaro National Park.

 JRO is also the closest major airport to the large game reserves of the north like Serengeti National Park.
 That said, Tanzania is a big country and it will take a day to drive from JRO to the Serengeti, for instance, especially as much of the drive is on dirt roads that require four-wheel drive.
-You might like to consider flying to one of the various airstrips across northern Tanzania to reduce travel times.

 Zanzibar Abeid Amani Karume Airport (ZNZ) in Zanzibar

 If you're heading to the Zanzibar archipelago, then you want to fly into ZNZ on Unguja Island.
-If you're heading to Zanzibar from elsewhere in Tanzania, then you could also use Pemba Airport (PMA) depending on your planned itinerary.

 Zanzibar is famous for its beautiful, warm-water beaches, unique cultural history, beautiful game parks and wildlife, and water sports.
-We find that many like to fly there from Kilimanjaro International Airport after having completed a Kili climb in order to relax and unwind after their epic trek.
+We find that many like to fly there from Kilimanjaro International Airport after having completed a Kilimanjaro climb in order to relax and unwind after their epic trek.

 Fly into Kenya and drive south